Week 4

 Instructions:

-- Revieww classroom presentations:
+- Review classroom presentations:

-- What is Civil Engineering? (slide)
+- What is Civil Engineering?
+(Part 1 &

 -